Targeted Regional Initiatives for Suicide Prevention

 • establish Suicide Prevention Regional Response Leaders or Coordinators.

-This funding also allows for data analytics and research using Suicide and Self Harm Monitoring System data.
-We make this data available to planners and service providers.
+This funding also allowed for data analytics and research using Suicide and Self Harm Monitoring System data.

 Suicide is a complex issue that affects every community in different ways.
 Causes vary, and so do the resources and services each community needs.